dotnet/csharpstandard/tools/ExampleExtractor/ExtractorAndTesterUsersGuide.md

     ;
 ```

 The ExampleExtractor tool processes all md files in a given input folder, and writes out all corresponding test files to a given output folder.
-As such, ***test_filenames*** **must be unique across the whole C# spec.** (If they are not, each subsequently generated same-named file will overwrite the previous one!)

-In the following example, the class-library source-code is written to file “NestedClassDependency”:
+In the following example, the class-library source-code is written to directory “NestedClassDependency”:

 ````
 > <!-- Example: {template:"standalone-lib", name:"NestedClassDependency"} -->